himangshuj/himangshuj.github.io/_posts/2019-03-20-reflections-on-a-decade-of-paid-coding.md

 not spent coding.
 While I have no answer of what is the best name for a repo or a variable or function, I have found my individual answers to a few architectural questions.

+**Constraints of a startup**

+* Less Time and Resource
+* Lots of assumptions to validate.
+This is not same as lot of code to write.
+Wherever possible we should not write code and use off the shelf solution.
+* Crude nature of assumptions.
+Assumptions or hypothesis should be crude.
+If the assumption requires you to have the fastest code that can be written or the most polished possible website, the assumption cannot be the basis of a startup.
+In the initial phases of the startup we are all building the fundamental basic blocks, the core problems addressed at this stage should be solvable using a decent product and should not require the best ux or latency.

+**My Gospel**

+* Monolith vs Micro service
+> Wherever possible , you should not use microservice.
+Microservices significantly increases the code complexity without any tangible benefits at early stages.
+A start up should not need asymmetric scaling.

 **Inspiration**